List of Sonic the Hedgehog characters: Big the Cat

 first appeared in the 1998 Dreamcast game Sonic Adventure, where he was placed to justify the presence of a fishing rod in the game, although he was conceived beforehand.
 Big is a large, purple anthropomorphic cat, who is depicted as—while unintelligent—sweet, easygoing, and physically strong.

 In Sonic Adventure, Big's story involves fishing his frog friend out of various bodies of water after Froggy swallows a Chaos Emerald and part of the tail of Chaos, the game's antagonist.
 In Sonic Heroes, Big teams up with Amy Rose and Cream the Rabbit to search for Froggy and a lost Chao called Chocola.
 He is a minor playable character in other Sonic games, like Sonic Chronicles: The Dark Brotherhood and Sonic & Sega All-Stars Racing, and a non-player character in games such as the Nintendo DS version of Sonic Colors.
 Reflecting the story of Adventure, Big appears in the Sonic X anime and the Sonic the Hedgehog comics.

-Big has been derided by video game critics for his obesity, low intelligence, one-dimensional development and uselessness within his games; he has appeared on several lists of the worst video game characters of all time and within the Sonic cast.
+Big has been derided by video game critics for his obesity, low intelligence, one-dimensional development and uselessness within his games; he has appeared on several lists of the worst video game characters of all time and within the Sonic cast, though this has lessened in recent years.
 Due to his poor reception and apparent uselessness, Sonic Team claimed they would be retiring the character from appearing in future games in 2012, although head Takashi Iizuka has since stated that a game starring Big is a possibility.
 Despite this statement, Big has continued to appear in other titles in a minor capacity, including Sonic Runners, Lego Dimensions, Team Sonic Racing, and Sonic Frontiers.

 The director and screenwriters of the Sonic film series, Jeff Fowler, Patrick Casey, and Josh Miller, have expressed a desire to include Big in the films.
-According to Casey and Miller, a scene in which a skeleton of a creature resembling Big appeared (which they clarified would have been "not necessarily the Big the Cat") was cut from Sonic the Hedgehog 2's script, as "it didn't make any sense".
+According to Casey and Miller, a scene in which a skeleton of a creature resembling Big appeared (which they clarified would have been "not necessarily the Big the Cat") was cut from Sonic the Hedgehog 2s script, as "it didn't make any sense".